V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkuenia / nkuese : grinding, sand and earth with food in the mouth

-– nkuenkuna : slander, disposition to slander
+– nkuenkuna : slander, tendency to slander, predisposition to slander

 – nkuenzi-nkuenzi : who desires ardently / who is impatient